paolostivanin/PolFTP/README.md

-FTPUtils
+PolFTP
 ========
-FTPUtils is a simple C implementation of a FTP client.<br>
+PolFTP is a simple C implementation of a FTP client.<br>
 It is developed by:

 * Paolo "Polslinux" Stivanin